mperezjigato/reportsweakly/week6v003.md

 ## Progress on HPC runs of MD and Ab-Initio codes within the *Development of Supercomputing Training Material for Computational Chemistry* task

-Simple materials science problems provided within the examples directory of the LAMMPS distribution have been run (the force-field type is given in brackets).
+On the one hand, simple materials science problems provided within the examples directory of the LAMMPS distribution have been run (the force-field type is given in brackets).
 Wall time tables for the first case are given at the bottom of the document.
 No data are reported for the other three cases (only the first case takes long enough as to record wall times).
 The systems that have been run include:
  - Amorphous Silica geometry generation (Vashishta).
  - Cu2O elasticity (COMB).
  - OH adsorbed on Cu2O(110) deposited graphene monolayer (COMB).
  - mHfO2 minimisation (COMB).

-On the other hand, the five as provided LAMMPS benchmarks have been run: 1000 time-steps for 32000 atom systems (starting geometry).
+On the other, the five as provided LAMMPS benchmarks have been run: 1000 time-steps for 32000 atom systems (starting geometry).
 Namely,
  1. NVE integration of a Lennard-Jones fluid.
  2. NVE integration of a bead-spring polymer melt under the FENE approximation.
  3. NVE integration of fcc Cu under the EAM potential.
  4. NVE integration of granular Chutte flow.
  5. NPT integration of the rhodopsin protein in solvated lipid bilayer under the CHARMM force-field and the PPPM Coulomb solution method.
-Three types of benchmark have been tried, ie sequential, fix-scale (MPI) and scaled-size (MPI) calculations.
+Three types of calculation have been tried for each, ie sequential, fix-scale (MPI) and scaled-size (MPI) calculations.
 Data are reported only for the MPI scaled-size calculations [^1] (see below).

 ### Amorphous silica geometry generation (Vashishta)